Solanum baretiae: Taxonomy and etymology

 Jeanne Baret (also written Barret or Baré) was a French woman who was the housekeeper, lover and assistant of the botanist Philibert Commerson.
 When Commerson accompanied Louis Antoine de Bougainville on his voyage round the world in 1766, Baret joined him, disguised as a man.
 The presence of women on ships of the French navy was against the custom of the time and prohibited by the regulations.
 Baret had received training in botany probably from Commerson and possibly also from Bernard de Jussieu's public lectures in the Jardin du Roi.
 During the voyage, Baret assisted Commerson in collecting over 6,000 specimens of plants; as Commerson was often in ill health, she may have collected many of these on her own.
 Other estimates go up to 30,000 specimens including 5,000 new species.
 Many species are named after Commerson, who himself intended to name a genus of plants Baretia after his assistant; however, this was never published and these plants now belong to Turraea; when Commerson's specimens arrived in Paris the genus had already been named.
 In his intended dedication, Commerson noted Baret as a "valiant young woman" and thanked her for "so many plants never gathered before, for so many herbaria constituted with care, for so many collections of insect and shells".
 In view of Baret's disguise, Commerson thought a plant with highly variable morphology was an especially apt choice to be named after her.

 Tepe and collaborators dedicated Solanum baretiae to her, following Commerson by stating "we believe that this new species of Solanum, with its highly variable leaves, is a fitting tribute to Baret".
-This made it the first species officially named after Baret.
+This made it the second species officially named after Baret, after Polyscias baretiana Bernardi (1974) from Madagascar.
 In 2023, Martín E. Timaná named the Baretia genus in her honour, which as of 2025 is listed as a synonym of Stellaria by World Flora Online.